rollup/rollup-pluginutils/README.md

 ### createFilter

-So far, this is the only exported function so far.
+So far, this is the only exported function.

 ```js
 import { createFilter } from 'rollup-pluginutils';